-The truth is quite different.
-For example, in the 1970s Armstrong even did TV advertising campaigns for Chrysler (Figure 9-4).
+In the 1970s Armstrong even did TV advertising campaigns for Chrysler (Figure 9.2-2).

-Figure 9-4.
-Neil Armstrong in a TV advert for Chrysler (1979).
+Figure 9.2-2.
+Neil Armstrong in two TV adverts for Chrysler (1979).

-For example, in 1984 he sued Hallmark Cards for using his name and voice without permission for a Christmas decoration.
+For example, in 1994 he sued Hallmark Cards for using his name and voice without permission for a Christmas decoration.
 Proceeds from the settlement, less legal feeds and costs, were donated to Purdue University, Armstrong’s alma mater.

 In 2005 Armstrong’s barber auctioned off the astronaut’s hair clippings, which were bought by a collector for 3,000 dollars.
 Armstrong threatened legal action and the barber donated the proceeds of the auction to a charity.

-One of Armstrong’s few personal interviews was granted in 2005 to CBS’s 60 Minutes (Figure 9-5) when his biography, curated by historian James Hansen and entitled First Man: The Life of Neil A. Armstrong, was published.
+One of Armstrong’s few personal interviews was granted in 2005 to CBS’s 60 Minutes (Figure 9.2-6) when his biography, curated by historian James Hansen and entitled First Man: The Life of Neil A. Armstrong, was published.

-Armstrong was an extremely modest and reserved man who preferred to talk about technical matters rather than his personal feelings.
+Armstrong nevertheless remained an extremely modest and reserved man who preferred to talk about technical matters rather than his personal feelings.
 He was part of the public inquiry boards for the Apollo 13 accident in 1970 and for the Challenger disaster in 1986.
 These roles placed him once again in the public spotlight at two dramatic times of the United States’ space program.

 On a lighter note, in 2009 he celebrated the fortieth anniversary of the first Moon landing by joining Aldrin and Collins at the John H. Glenn Lecture, an annual conference held at the National Air and Space Museum in Washington, D.C., and attended the gala for the fortieth anniversary of Apollo 12 at the Kennedy Space Center, where he demonstrated a talent for self-effacing humor.